 Age can have an impact on SSDI.
 For example, those 55 and older may have a higher chance of being approved for SSDI benefits due to the limits to the type of work they might be able to do compared to someone under the age of 49.

-There is also a Disabled Widows/Widowers Benefit (DWB) that may be paid to those 50 years of age or older with a deceased spouse that paid Social Security taxes.
+There is also a Disabled Widows/Widowers Benefit (DWB) that may be paid to those 50 years of age or older with a deceased spouse who paid Social Security taxes.

 If you receive Social Security spousal benefits, you will also get payments for life.
 However, the duration of Social Security survivor benefits for deceased workers will vary for certain family members.
 The duration of SSDI benefits will also vary.